filip-kobus/chat-with-pdf-rag/README.md

-# 📄 Chat with PDF RAG
+# 📄 PDF Q&A with RAG

-An application that enables conversations with PDF documents using RAG (Retrieval Augmented Generation) technology.
+An application that enables asking questions about PDF documents using RAG (Retrieval Augmented Generation) technology.

 ![alt text](README/main-view.png)